aregsar/aregcode/blog/2019/dotnetcore-aspnet-mvc-global-error-handling/index.md

 We can now quickly test the global exception handling middleware code by issuing `curl` commands against the `Ajax` action endpoints.

-To do so we can open a nee terminal tab and curl to the `https://localhost:5001/home/ajax` URL:
+To do so we can open a new terminal tab and curl to the `https://localhost:5001/home/ajax` URL:

 ```bash
 curl -i -H "Accept: application/json" https://localhost:5001/home/ajax